Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Introduction

-In light of these developments it has become imperative to develop a consistent well-posedness theory for the Fokker-Planck-Alignment models \eqref{e:FPA} away from equilibrium.
-The first such result was presented for the Cucker-Smale-based model with constant diffusion coefficient, $\s \D_v f$, by Bolley, Ca\~{n}izo, and Carrillo in \cite{BCC2011}, for measure-valued solutions with sub-Maxwellian decay, $\int_\domain e^{a|v|^p} f \dv\dx <\infty$.
-Karper, Mellet, and Trivisa \cite{KMT2013} prove existence of weak solutions with data in $f\in L^1(1+|v|^2+|x|^2) \cap L^\infty$ satisfying entropy \emph{inequality}, and the result carries over to the \ref{MT}-case also.
-The regularity of obtained solutions, however, is insufficient to carry out hypocoercivity analysis, and non of the previous studies attempted to address the hypoelliptic regularization in the context of Fokker-Planck-Alignment models.
-It should be noted, however, that H\"older-based regularization for models similar to \eqref{e:FPA} with no alignment but thermalization parameter depending on the density $\rho$ have been established in \cite{AZ2024,IM2021}.
-Their approach relies on availability of an a priori $L^\infty$-control on the distribution $h = f/\mu \in L^\infty$, which in the presence of alignment fails to be the case.
+In light of these developments it has become imperative to develop a more inclusive well-posedness theory for the Fokker-Planck-Alignment models \eqref{e:FPA} that incorporates thin data away from equilibrium.
+Generally, weak solutions in Lebesgue classes can be constructed either from the mean-field limit for sub-Maxwellian data \cite{BCC2011}, or through the use the Averaging Lemma as in Karper, Mellet, and Trivisa \cite{KMT2013} for any $f\in L^1(1+|v|^2+|x|^2) \cap L^\infty$.
+Such solutions are only shown to satisfy entropy \emph{inequality} in the integral form, which is not sufficient for the relaxation analysis (in view of the need to use \GL\ in the ultimate construction of the Lyapunov function and access to the higher order Fisher regularity).
+On a related note, regularization for models similar to \eqref{e:FPA} with no alignment and noise depending on the density $\rho$ have been established in \cite{AZ2024,IM2021}.
+Their approach relies on an a priori $L^\infty$-control for the distribution $h = f/\mu \in L^\infty$, which is unavailable in the presence of alignment force.

-The theory of classical solutions suitable for relaxation analysis was started in the same works \cite{S-hypo,S-EA}.
-We developed global well-posedness in properly weighted Sobolev spaces for models of general type \eqref{e:FPA} starting from ``thick" initial data, meaning data with the ball-averages of the density bounded from below

-Here, $r_0$ is the minimal radius of communication encoded in the environmental averaging $\ave{u}_\rho$.
-It was observed in \cite{S-EA} that the proper formulation of Sobolev regularity compatible with the non-homogeneous Fokker-Planck operator in \eqref{e:FPA} must incorporate regressive weights: